geodaai/openassistant/README.md

 ### 2. Add a React Chat Component to your App

-OpenAssistant provides a pre-built chat component that you can use in your React application.
+OpenAssistant also provides a chat component that helps you build your AI application with an interactive chat interface.
-For more details, see package [openassistant/ui](http://localhost:3000/docs/chatui/add-config-ui).
+Click [here](https://openassistant-doc.vercel.app/docs/chatui/add-config-ui) for more details about the chat components.

 #### Installation